Nontrivial-Things/thinking_classrooms_client/README.md

 - [`Netlify`](https://www.netlify.com/)

-## How to run Thinking Calssrooms in development mode
+## How to run Thinking Classrooms in development mode

 1. Make sure you have Git and Node installed on your local machine.
 Required Node version: 16.13.0
 2. Download or clone the repository.